IamJasonBian/QR_ERP/README.md

 QR ERP is a product demo for a cloud based QR scanning system.
 Small manufacturing facilities need an inventory tracking solution that is lightweight, fast, and accessible without all the expensive bells and whistles that large ERPs typically come with.
-With our setup, small manufacturing factories can print QRcodes and auto-increment inventory with their phone!
+With our setup, small manufacturing factories can print QRcodes and auto-increment inventory, reconcillate warehouse stock, and create full builds via Bill of Materials with their phone!
 The Azure SQL solution also makes it easy to maintain and keep track of existing tables to update future functionality.
 This provides an end-to-end inventory, warehouse, and logistics solution within a single hosted azure app (Figure 1)

 Figure 1: End to End Inventory flow
 <img width="863" alt="QR ERP BG" src="https://user-images.githubusercontent.com/16582383/118562065-df697900-b720-11eb-9fa6-c8a76dfc289c.PNG">